I Vitelloni

-Recipient of both the Venice Film Festival Silver Lion in 1953, and an Academy Award nomination for Best Writing in 1958, the film was also Fellini's first commercial success.
-In addition, it launched the career of its star Alberto Sordi, one of post-war Italy's most significant and popular comedians.
+Recipient of both the Venice Film Festival Silver Lion in 1953 and an Academy Award nomination for Best Writing in 1958, the film was also Fellini's first commercial success.
+In 2008, it was included on the Italian Ministry of Cultural Heritage’s 100 Italian films to be saved, a list of 100 films that "have changed the collective memory of the country between 1942 and 1978".

 Plot

-As summer draws to a close, a violent downpour interrupts a beach-side beauty pageant in a provincial town on the Adriatic coast.
+As summer draws to a close, a violent downpour interrupts a beachside beauty pageant in a provincial town on the Adriatic coast.
 Sandra Rubini, crowned "Miss Mermaid 1953", suddenly grows upset and faints: rumours fly that she's expecting a baby by inveterate skirt chaser Fausto Moretti.
 Under pressure from Francesco, his respectable father, Fausto agrees to a shotgun wedding.
-After the sparsely attended middle-class ceremony, the newlyweds leave town on their honeymoon.
+After the sparsely attended middle-class ceremony, the newlyweds leave to honeymoon in Rome.